Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

 According to Figs. \ref{fig:hat_tau_alpha_5min_delta_t0_25} and \ref{fig:hat_tau_d_5min_delta_t0_25}, when $T_S = 30$ min, the estimators of $\tau_\alpha$ and $\tau_d$ perform well, being converged with small variance.
-As 30-min movies acquisition is almost infeasible under the situation of fluorescence microscopy, these estimators are noted as $\tilde{\tau}_\alpha$ and $\tilde{\tau}_d$.
-In the following, the estimators obtained with tested $T_S$ (ex.
-5 min or 2.5 min) are denoted as $\hat{\tau}_\alpha$ and $\hat{\tau}_d$.
+As 30-min movie acquisition is almost infeasible under the situation of fluorescence microscopy, we need to find a compromise with smaller $T_S$ and reasonably good estimators.
+We tested especially $T_S$=2.5 min and $T_S$=5 min.
+Comparing the estimation results with 2.5-min movies, we found that $T_S = 5$ min is a good choice to limit the estimation error of $\tau_d$ and to ensure a good connection performance (more details about the experiments for the choice of $T_S$ in Supplementary Materials \ref{appendix_1}).